Published January 30 2015

 - 4 different repetitions of the test

 As the above numbers are increased the confidence in the GR&R test will also increase.
-Minitab statistical analysis software can be used to process the test equipment output data and produce the GR&R report.
+Minitab statistical analysis software or other means of calculating can be used to process the test equipment output data and produce the GR&R report.

 If the Gage R&R test fails, the next step is to identify the primary contributors to variation so they can be minimized.